Disney Fantasy – Oceaneer Club & Oceaneer Lab Kids Clubs

 Andy’s Room, Oceaneer Club

 Kids clubs and children’s activities at resorts and on cruises differ wildly in quality and sometimes cost extra.
-Disney cruise kids club experiences are very highly regarded, and the Oceaneer Club and Oceaneer Lab on the Disney Fantasy is probably the most awesome I’ve seen for kids 3-12, and is included in your cruise fare.
+Disney cruise kids club experiences are very highly regarded.
+The Oceaneer Club and Oceaneer Lab on the Disney Fantasy is probably the most awesome I’ve seen for kids 3-12.
 My daughter concurs.
+Access is included in your cruise fare.

 disney fantasy, kids club, disney cruise kids club, oceaneer club, disney fantasy kids club